- Off road parking

 A truly wonderful Georgian villa, perfectly located for year round enjoyment.

+Over four floors.
 Six bedrooms: 1 x double, 1 x twin, 2 x second floor doubles, 2 x third floor twins.
 Ground floor shower room with shower and WC.
 Bathroom with bath, separate shower and basin.
 Separate WC.
 Third floor bathroom with whirlpool bath, rainfall shower with steam vent over, basin and WC.
 Kitchen with breakfast area (seats 6).
 Utility.
 Dining room.
 Sitting room (seats 9).
 Reading room (seats 2).
 Children’s snug (beanbag seating for 6).

 - Pressurised gas combi heating/hot water system